This article was originally published by Law Times

 A Toronto-based company is releasing a technology tool — designed specifically for law and finance — to rapidly translate between English and French.

-The technology uses artificial intelligence for “real time” translation, and in some cases can translate a volume of documents that would take 15 years to translate manually, says Alexa Translations AI CEO Gary Kalaci.
-The company announced on Oct.
-31 that it will release the tool on Nov.
-20 for a “soft launch,” with pricing rolling out early next year.
+The technology uses artificial intelligence for “real-time” translation, and in some cases can translate a volume of documents that would take 15 years to translate manually, says Alexa Translations CEO, Gary Kalaci.
+The company announced on Oct 31st that it will release the tool on Nov 20th for a “soft launch,” with pricing rolling out early next year.

 Documents can be submitted for translation via email or through a subscription software that ties into other common legal tools, says Kalaci.
 It can be used for litigation documents, court decisions and pleadings, as well as business documents, such as financial statements and securities disclosures, Kalaci says.